Lawsuits for Bladder Cancer, Other Actos Probems

 - Feeling of Need to Urinate Without Results

-Although it appears that information about the risk of Actos cancer problems has been known to the manufacturer for some time, inadequate warnings were provided to consumers and the medical community.
+Although it appears that information about the risk of Actos cancer problems was known to the manufacturer for some time, inadequate warnings were provided to consumers and the medical community for years.

 ACTOS CLASS ACTION LAWYERS

-The attorneys at Saiontz & Kirk, P.A. are reviewing the potential for Actos bladder cancer class action lawsuits and individual claims on behalf of individuals throughout the United States.
+The attorneys at Saiontz & Kirk, P.A. are evaluating the potential for new Actos bladder cancer class action lawsuits or individual claims on behalf of individuals recently diagnosed, or who did not discover the potential cause of their injury.